buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 * The septum can be changed while the GC is on.
 The carrier gas flow will just need to be turned off very briefly prior to changing the septum.
+See protocol below.

 ## Procedure: